-The jump bar will display if you press the zoom lever toward shift while in index playback and you can switch the display between sets of nine images.
+The jump bar will display if you press the zoom lever toward while in index playback and you can switch the display between sets of nine images.

-- ●Use the ◆ or ◆ button to move to the previous or next set of nine images.
+- ●Use the ◆ or ◆ button to move to the previous or next set of nine images. - Hold the FUNC./SET button down and press the + or + button to jump to the first or last set.